ParedesGab/PP1/README.md

 - In this section, I checked whether my HTML and CSS codes are compliant with industry standards.
 For that, I used the the W3C Markup Validation Service for HTML and CSS, respectively.

--The results have no errors.
+- The result is: no errors.

 ### HTML Validation